Aman-Kimothi/CodinGame-Simulator-UnleashTheGeek/README.md

 There are a lot of more descriptive details which were provided to us in the **Codingame platform**.<br />

 Our team had planned that we'll proceed with creation of a simulator in case it's possible for the particular problem statement.<br />
 Fortunately, simulation was possible for the problem statement.
-I worked on creating the simulator while my other team members worked on the Player code.<br />
+I worked on creating the simulator while my other 2 team members worked on the Player code.<br />
-I've created this repository to share the simulator code.<br />
+I've created this repository to share the **simulator (code inside 'simulator' package)** which was created in about **6-7 hours**.<br />

 <br>